expander-dcn/expander-dcn.github.io/README.md

 ### Background

-As cloud computing scaled out, cloud workloads drove the need for high throughput between servers at huge scale in data centers.
-There is a long history of designing network topologies, particularly in the areas of switching networks and high performance computing, and data centers drew from that literature.
+There is a long history of designing network topologies, particularly in the areas of switching networks and high performance computing.
+As cloud computing scaled out and their workloads drove the need for high throughput, data centers drew from that literature.
 In particular, the Clos network became ubiquitous, in various forms such as 3-layer [fat trees](http://ccr.sigcomm.org/online/files/p63-alfares.pdf) and 2-layer leaf-spine networks.
 These networks can scale out, but at relatively high cost and with somewhat rigid design parameters to meet the network's structure.
-Furthermore, data centers have more flexible control planes and data planes than past generations of networks, which means that new design points are feasible.
+There has thus been a continuous need to support higher scale more efficiently.
+Furthermore, new design points (beyond the topologies developed in past generations of technology) are feasible because data centers have more flexible control planes and data planes than past generations of networks.

 ### What An Expander Is